ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 This is more than just adding Typescript, we refactored the [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch){:target="_blank" rel="noopener noreferrer"} into a _lookup map_.
 For the [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch){:target="_blank" rel="noopener noreferrer"} we had in our example, this can be done.
 But that is not always the case.
 The _lookup map_ has a type which is generated entirely within Typescript.
-[Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeystype){:target="_blank" rel="noopener noreferrer"} is the utility type to be used, but in the comment below I wrote a more expressive way that achieves the same.
+[Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeystype){:target="_blank" rel="noopener noreferrer"} is the utility type to be used.
 So how does it help us?
-Reimagine that a new status is added.
+Reimagine that a new status 'DELETED' is added.
-I adapt the `agendaItemStatus`, hit ctrl-s (it starts a build).
+I adapt the type `AgendaItemStatus`, and hit ctrl-s (it starts a build).
 In a matter of seconds I will be informed that property 'DELETED' is missing on line _x_ of file _y_.
 Now we are using the potential of Typescript